memtt/malt/src/doc/common_functions.md

 Code timings
 ------------

-The common function provide some macro to quickly time some internal functions of MATT.
+The common function provide some macro to quickly time some internal functions of MALT.
 Timings can be used by wrapping your code with :

 	#include <common/CodeTimings.hpp>

 	//will automatically print the results at exit
-	//Timing only take place if MATT_ENABLE_CODE_TIMING is defined
+	//Timing only take place if MALT_ENABLE_CODE_TIMING is defined
 	//It's enabled by cmake with -DENABLE_CODE_TIMING=yes
 	CODE_TIMING("name", you_function());